theRTB/GT7ShiftTone/README.md

 - Due to noise in the acceleration data it is not always possible to derive at which RPM peak power occurs.
 It can be off by 50 or 100 RPM.
 - The data is smoothed and will not 100% match the ingame curve which is linear interpolation between points
 - Some cars have a harsh drop in power and will not hit revlimit at higher gears (Super Formula '23 for example)
 - The default values are arbitrarily chosen and may not suit individual cars or track surface.
+- Revlimit is an approximation and is equal to the last highest RPM seen on the full throttle run.
+- Linux support is untested